- ICH GCP

 Time Frame: post-intervention (within one week of completing the final treatment session)

-posttreatment State-Trait Anxiety Inventory for Children - State Subscale (STAIC-S) administered before and after a 3-minute speech task.
+posttreatment State-Trait Anxiety Inventory for Children - State Subscale (STAIC-S) administered before a 3-minute speech task.

 post-intervention (within one week of completing the final treatment session)